New York Life | January 25, 2022

 Gen Xers have experience under their belts and are familiar with developing a financial strategy – however, financial strategies can’t operate on a “set it and forget it” framework and continuous financial guidance is key in executing against these strategies.

 “This year, people are hopeful about their finances.
-This is a great time to put that hope into action, re-evaluating your financial strategy and setting a cadence to adjust it on an ongoing basis,” said Aaron Ball, Senior Vice President and Head of Insurance Solutions, Service and Marketing.
+This is a great time to put that hope into action, re-evaluating your financial strategy and setting a cadence to adjust it on an ongoing basis,” said Aaron Ball, Senior Vice President and Co-Head of the Foundational Business.
 “Having a trusted financial partner by your side can help you get off to the right start financially in 2022 by developing a roadmap based on your personal goals and vision for the year.”

 When it comes to the kind of guidance being sought, each generation reports distinct needs.
 Gen Zers may be most interested to learn about getting started with a 401k or other long-term savings plans; while Baby Boomers are in a phase of life when new financial products can boost financial confidence and help achieve one’s long-term goals.
 Specifically, Boomers report being most interested in learning about new financial products and resources when seeking financial guidance (18%).

 Millennials and Gen Xers both report some overlapping interests, such as seeking guidance from a financial professional to help develop or evolve their financial strategy, perhaps due to COVID-induced changes, which Millennial’s report feeling the most impacted by of all the generations.
 1 in 3 Millennials and almost 1 in 4 Gen Xers report development of their financial strategy as something they seek from financial guidance (31% and 24% respectively).

 It’s never too late to get started Identifying your short and long-term goals today will help build momentum and confidence in your financial outlook.